MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/finance-data-azure-data-lake.md

 [!include [banner](../includes/banner.md)]

 > [!NOTE]
-> The **Export to Data Lake** feature is in public preview in the United States, Canada, United Kingdom, Europe, South East Asia, East Asia, Australia and Japan regions.
-If your Finance and Operations environment is in those regions, you can enable this feature in your environment using Lifecycle Services (LCS).
+> The **Export to Data Lake** feature is in public preview in the United States, Canada, United Kingdom, Europe, South East Asia, East Asia, Australia, and Japan regions.
+If your Finance and Operations environment is in any of those regions, you can enable this feature in your environment by using Microsoft Dynamics Lifecycle Services (LCS).
 >
-> In the coming months, we will enable this feature in additional regions based on the demand.
-If your environment is not in a region where the preview is enabled, [complete the survey and let us know](https://aka.ms/FnODataLakePreviewSurvey).
+> In the coming months, Microsoft will enable this feature in additional regions, based on the demand.
+If your environment isn't in a region where the preview is enabled, [complete the survey and let us know](https://aka.ms/FnODataLakePreviewSurvey).
 You can also join a [preview Yammer group](https://www.yammer.com/dynamicsaxfeedbackprograms/#/threads/inGroup?type=in_group&feedId=32768909312&view=all).
 You can use the Yammer group to stay in contact and ask questions that will help you understand the feature.

-The **Export to Data Lake** feature lets you copy data from your Finance and Operations apps into your own Azure Data Lake (Gen 2).
-The system lets you choose the tables and entities to include.
-After you select the data that you want, the system will make an initial copy.
+The **Export to Data Lake** feature lets you copy data from your Finance and Operations apps into your own data lake (Azure Data Lake Storage Gen2).
+The system lets you select the tables and entities that are included.
+After you select the data that you want, the system makes an initial copy.
 The system then keeps the selected data up to date by applying changes, deletions, and additions.
-There may be a delay of a few minutes between data changes in your Finance and Operations app instances and the time when the data is available in your data lake.
+After data changes in your Finance and Operations app instances, there might be a delay of a few minutes before the data is available in your data lake.

 ## Turn on the Export to Data Lake feature
 Before you can use this feature, see [Configure export to Azure Data Lake](configure-export-data-lake.md).